Guide To Growing Your Microgreens

 Singapore, with its humid and sunny weather, presents a perfect climate for growing microgreens year round.
 All you need is natural light with adequate moisture, and airflow to grow a whole range of wonderful flavours in just one week.
 The great thing about growing your own microgreens is being able to harvest them fresh, whenever you want to.

 Materials Required (Our Starter Kit has all the necessary materials to get you going)

 - Flat shallow tray/container (Recycle your takeaway ones.
 Create holes at the base for drainage)

 - Good soil-less, peat-based Potting Mix

 - Water spray container

 Spread your seeds evenly and thinly across the potting mix.
-For tiny seeds like Amaranth, Basil, Alfalfa, & Radish, you might want to use a recycled herb bottle/container as a seed sprinkler (this helps spread the seeds evenly).
+For tiny seeds like Amaranth, Basil, Broccoli, or Mustard, you might want to use a recycled herb bottle as a seed sprinkler (this helps spread the seeds evenly).
 Press the seeds into the potting mix.

 Spray the seeds with water to keep them moist and from being dislodged.

 To allow germination, it is important that your microgreen seeds go through the 'blackout' period.
 Cover your tray from light by placing it in a box or covering it until germination occurs.
 Depending on the seeds, germination could take anything from 2-5 days.
 Please refer to our seed page for germination times for the seed you are sowing.
 For our climate, and especially on hot and humid days, germination for most seeds takes between 2-5 days.